Whist-Team/Whist-Server/README.md

 # Whist-Server

 This is the REST API server of a Whist game.
-It provides user management, session organization and convenient interface to the rules' implementation of [Whist-Core](https://github.com/Whist-Team/Whist-Core).
+It provides user management, session organization and a convenient interface for the rules' implementation of [Whist-Core](https://github.com/Whist-Team/Whist-Core).

 ## Run tests